Advocating for Michigan’s Out-of-School Time Funding

 We need you to act now.

 Contact your State Representative and Senator today and urge them to include dedicated OST funding in the final FY25–26 state budget.
 Reach out to the Governor’s office as well—her leadership is critical in final budget negotiations.
 Encourage your board members, families, youth, and partners to speak out too.
-Use the sample message, talking points, and fact sheet below to guide your outreach.
+Use the sample messages, talking points, and fact sheet below to guide your outreach.
+You can also find all these tools in our Advocacy Toolkit.

-Below is a ready-to-print 4x6 postcard for you to distribute to parents, caregivers, and guardians in your program.
+Below is a ready-to-print 4x6 postcard for you to distribute to caregivers in your program.
 It includes a clear call to action and easy steps they can take to speak up for the afterschool and summer learning programs their children rely on.

 We also encourage you to help elevate youth voices by inviting young people to share personal messages with lawmakers.
 Heartfelt letters from older youth and drawings or short notes from the younger ones can make a powerful impression.
 These expressions remind decision-makers that real young people are behind these programs and that their futures are directly impacted by funding decisions.